everx-labs/ever-cli/README.md

 > **Note**: If url used in add command already exists, endpoints lists will be merged.

 If a network that doesn't have mapped endpoints is [specified in the config file](#21-set-the-network-and-parameter-values), its url will be automatically treated as the only endpoint.
-For example, configuring TONOS-CLI to connect to RustNet with the command `tonos-cli config --url https://rustnet.ton.dev` will result in TONOS-CLI using this url as a single endpoint, without the user having the specify it in the endpoints map additionally.
+For example, configuring TONOS-CLI to connect to RustNet with the command `tonos-cli config --url https://rustnet.ton.dev` will result in TONOS-CLI using this url as a single endpoint, without the user having to specify it in the endpoints map additionally.

 ## 2.5.
 Override configuration file location